Ferymad/fastapi-pydantic/README.md

 - When configured with a Logfire API key, logs are sent to Logfire for analysis
 - Processing times are tracked and included in response headers
 - Standard Python logging is used as a fallback when Logfire is not configured
+- Web interface shows real-time status of the service

 ## License